 At DePauw, Cade was admitted into Orr Fellowship, a business and entrepreneurship program with a unique curriculum that accepts just 6 percent of applicants.
 After graduation, Orr Fellows get to work at dynamic host companies in the Indianapolis area.
 And in Cade’s case, that meant landing a spot at Element Three.

 I first heard about Orr Fellowship my sophomore year of college.
 I knew it was a once-in-a-lifetime opportunity that I needed to go full force at.

-Now Cade is going full force as an Associate Account Executive, growing relationships and helping our clients meet their business goals.
+Now Cade is going full force as a Digital Marketing Manager, crafting impactful digital strategy and helping our clients meet their business goals.